mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/bastion-hosts/index.md

       ssh-add ${HOME}/.ssh/id_rsa
       ```

-1. Verify the SSH agent forwarding is configured properly by manually opening a secure shell session connection to one of the cluster nodes.
+1. Verify that the SSH agent forwarding is configured properly by manually opening a secure shell session connection to one of the cluster nodes.

     For example, log in by running a command similar to the following: